incognito113/supertracer-3000/README.md

 ### Makefile Commands

 Compile and run the renderer for the scene defined in `main.cpp`:

 ```bash
 make main
 ```

-#### The following Make commands should be unnecessary so long as you have only modified code within `main.cpp`.
+#### The following Make commands should be unnecessary so long as you have only modified code within `main.cpp`

 Run tests of the underlying code:

 ```bash
 make test
 ```

 Compile both main and test executables:

 ```bash
 make
 ```

 Check for memory leaks in the main executable:

 ```bash
 make leaks-main
 ```

 Check for memory leaks in the test executable:

 ```bash
 make leaks-test
 ```